BenRogersWPG/WebSearch/README.md

 # Web Search

-This extension allows you search for the selected text and perform a web search in your favorite search engine (editable in extension settings).
+This extension allows you to search for the selected text and perform a web search in your favorite search engines / websites (editable in extension settings).

 ![Example of Web Search being used on a code snippet, also displaying result of running the extension from Google](web-search.png)